6a74/WealthOptimizer/README.md

   taxes immediately.
 * If long-term interest rates are high (6%+), it appears to be better to make Roth contributes.

+## Utilities

+### `sim.py`

+This module contains the core function: `calculate_tax_to_asset_ratio`.
+Given all of the initial variables, this function will "simulate" your portfolio and return a "tax to assset" ratio.
+This is something I defined.
+I am unsure if this is used elsewhere.

+#### Tax to Asset Ratio

+The tax to asset ratio (TAR) is the total amount paid in taxes (income, capital gains) divided by total assets across all accounts (taxable, Roth, Traditional).
+We use this to compare simulations with different interest rates.
+You cannot compare simulations solely on assets or taxes.
+In higher interest rate simulations, more interest in accrued and as a result more taxes are required.
+In this situation, that does not mean it is worse.
+It is very similar to the price to earnings (PE) ratio.

+### `graph.py`

 ## How Do I Test It Out?